 British Wildlife of the Week

 No bird can stay in the air permanently.
 At the very least, they must come down to earth to nest.
-But the common swift, with a streamlined body that is honed to aerodynamic perfection and narrow, sickle-shaped wings, spends more of its life in flight than any other bird.
+But the common swift, with narrow, sickle-shaped wings and a streamlined body that is honed to aerodynamic perfection, spends more of its life in flight than any other bird.
 Its habitat is the sky itself.